 There are still a good many people who have a gut-level rejection of behaviorism, even when applied to animals.
 When presented with my epiphany, or particularly my vision of the “map of reinforcement,” some may have a negative response.
 It’s reductionist, they might say.
 It seems to represent our animals and ourselves as little machines, we don’t live in Skinner boxes, its too specific or not specific enough, it leaves out emotions, not everything fits in “quadrants,” ad infinitum.

-For what it’s worth, everything I have learned in my very beginner-level studies of behavior analysis has showed me what amazing creatures our dogs are, what amazing creatures we are, and how varied and subtle the processes of learning can be.
+For what it’s worth, everything I have learned in my very beginner-level studies of behavior analysis has shown me what amazing creatures our dogs are, what amazing creatures we are, and how varied and subtle the processes of learning can be.
 How do we interact with our environment?
 What effects do environmental stimuli have on us?
 It’s more like a wonderful, fractal dance than the cold, clinical image many people still have in their minds.

 (Besides, it’s the new, sexy field of neuroscience that is presenting evidence that humans may not have free will, not the applied behaviorists!)